BlockResearchGroup/compas_3dec/README.md

 # compas_3dec

-Add-on for Discrete Element Modelling Analysis using COMPAS framework and 3DEC by Itasca
+Discrete Element Modelling add-on for the COMPAS framework using 3DEC by Itasca

 ## Getting started with this project